roberto-mardeni/vsonline/vs-online/quickstarts/vscode.md

 A **Creating environment: My Quick Environment** notification will appear in the bottom right corner.
 When that notification is replaced with on that says **Environment created: My Quick Environment**, press the **Connect** button.

+You can refer to our [repository reference](../reference/repository.md) on the supported url types and providers.

 ## 4. Connect To and Use the Environment